-Life is full of all kinds of people, and your sketches can be too, with these ideas and examples.
+Life is full of all kinds of people, and your drawings can be too, with these ideas and examples.

-Well, help is here!
-Let’s look at simple ways to sketch diversity in simple figures and faces for your presentations, and other things like whiteboard drawings in meetings, user interface designs, journey maps, and storyboards.
+Well, that’s what this post is for.
+Let’s look at some simple ways to draw more diversity in figures and faces, for you to use in your presentations, and other things like whiteboard drawings in meetings, user interface designs, journey maps, and storyboards.

 Think about head shape

+The shape of the head is a good place to start when doing simple hand-drawn pictrues of faces.
 All of the examples I show you here are using a low level of fidelity; simple lines, no mouths, that sort of thing.
-This is great for anything from whiteboard drawings in meetings, to slide presentations and design work.
 Firstly, think about the shapes of the heads you draw.
-Almond-shaped heads with slightly pointy chins appear more feminine, squarer-shaped heads appear more masculine.
-Weird-shaped heads appear alien (hey, we’re being inclusive here, right?).
+Almond-shaped heads with slightly pointy chins appear more feminine, and squarer-shaped heads appear more masculine.

 Hair’s the easiest way to variety

-Drawing a variety of hair is the easiest way to indicate a variety of gender, age, and ethnicity.
-The picture below shows how adding just a simple line here and there can indicate things like plaits, a ponytail, or a bun (a man-bun, maybe?).
+The hair is the next easiest way to indicate a variety of gender, age, and ethnicity.
+The picture below shows how adding just a simple line here and there can indicate some differences:

 Once you master those simple lines, try drawing different shapes and varieties of hair as seen below: young spiky hair, long wavy feminine hair, emo hair with a streak through it, permed hair or balding hair.
+Notice how using parallel lines, or inking in the whole hair shape is visually interesting, too.
 Close-cropped curly hair is also a good way to show someone whose gender is not identified by hair shape.

-Beards, facial hair, and accessories like headbands, glasses, caps and other headwear are also great ways to indicate various nationalities, ethnicities, styles, and ages:
+Beards, facial hair, and accessories like headbands, glasses, caps and other headwear are also great ways to indicate various flavours of lifestyles:

 Little details mean a lot for different ethnicities and religions